hookdeck/hookdeck-cli/README.md

 ### Listen

-Start a session to forward your webhooks to an HTTP server.
+Start a session to forward your events to an HTTP server.

 ```sh-session
 hookdeck listen <port-or-URL> <source-alias?> <connection-query?>
 ```

-Hookdeck works by routing webhooks receive for a given `source` (ie: Shopify, Github, etc.) to its defined `destination` by connecting them with a `connection` to a `destination`.
-The CLI allows you to receive webhooks for any given connection and forward them to your localhost at the specified port or any valid URL.
+Hookdeck works by routing events received for a given `source` (i.e., Shopify, Github, etc.) to its defined `destination` by connecting them with a `connection` to a `destination`.
+The CLI allows you to receive events for any given connection and forward them to your localhost at the specified port or any valid URL.

-Each `source` is assigned a Webhook URL, which you can use to receive webhooks.
+Each `source` is assigned a Event URL, which you can use to receive events.
 When starting with a fresh account, the CLI will prompt you to create your first source.
 Each CLI process can listen to one source at a time.

-Contrarily to ngrok, **Hookdeck does not allow to append a path to your Webhook URL**.
+Contrary to ngrok, **Hookdeck does not allow to append a path to your enent URL**.
 Instead, the routing is done within Hookdeck configuration.
 This means you will also be prompted to specify your `destination` path, and you can have as many as you want per `source`.

-> The `port-or-URL` param is mandatory, webhooks will be forwarded to http://localhost:$PORT/$DESTINATION_PATH when inputing a valid port or your provided URL.
+> The `port-or-URL` param is mandatory, events will be forwarded to http://localhost:$PORT/$DESTINATION_PATH when inputing a valid port or your provided URL.

 #### Listen to all your connections for a given source